Tina Tower: Career

 Tower attended Robert Kiyosaki and Tony Robbins seminars as a teenager.
 She started her first business at age 20.
-The business, Reach Education Centre was an educational toy store, birthday party place and tutoring centre.
+The business, Reach Education Centre, was an educational toy store, birthday party place and tutoring centre.
 She gained a Bachelor in Primary Education from University of Sydney, and then founded Begin Bright, a school readiness and primary tutoring curriculum in 2008 within her own centres.
 In 2011, at the age of 27, Tower franchised Begin Bright, which has franchised centres across New South Wales, Victoria, Western Australia and Queensland.
-Tower built the franchise to 33 Begin Bright centres across Australia before Cognition Education acquired Begin Bright in 2016,.
-Tower is a as a member of the Begin Bright Board.
+Tower built the franchise to 33 Begin Bright centres across Australia before Cognition Education acquired Begin Bright in 2016.
+Tower is a member of the Begin Bright Board.

 Tower was named in The Educator Magazine Hotlist in 2016 as one of the Top 20 people shaping education in Australia.
 Tower has also been featured in The Australian Financial Review and Sky News Business Channel.

-In 2017 Tower became Entrepreneur in Residence for Business Chicks, Australia's largest and most influential community for women.
+In 2017, Tower became Entrepreneur in Residence for Business Chicks, Australia's largest and most influential community for women.
 Tower is also a business consultant working with business owners to grow their businesses.

-In 2017, Tower launched film production company, Nikhedonia Productions with the film option rights to book titles.
+In 2017, Tower launched film production company Nikhedonia Productions with the film option rights to book titles.